EndemicMedia/claudecoder/README.md

 - `aws-region`: The AWS region to use (default: `us-east-1`)
 - `max-requests`: Maximum number of requests to make to AWS Bedrock (default: `10`)
-- `max-content-size`: Maximum size of repository content to send to AWS Bedrock in bytes (default: `500000`)

 Example with custom configuration: